UKCloud/documentation/articles/private-cloud/prc-sco-orcl.md

 - Managing the performance of your workload by right-sizing your VMs and their usage

-- Raising Service Requests through the UKCloud Portal when you need configurations implemented
+- Raising Service Requests through the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal when you need configurations implemented

 - Raising incident tickets if you experience any issues with your service